mismaah/search-text-in-all-files/README.md

 Copy script.py inside the folder where you want to search text and run it.

 Currently supports docx, txt and pptx file search.
-Also only works for a single word search terms.

 The script also searches within all child folders recursively.

+### Config

+The CONTEXT_RANGE constant can be changed to specify how many words ahead or beyond the matched word is shown in contexts.

+The MATCH_OVER_SIMILARITY determines the lower limit of similarities of the matches results that will be shown.

 ### Examples